Germenzi/gdECS/README.md

 ## :large_orange_diamond: Components

-To create component just assing `COMPONENT_TYPE` property to any instance.
+To create component just assign `COMPONENT_TYPE` property to any instance.
 ECS detects components exacly by its existence.
-There is no point is it `Object` or `AnimationPlayer`, so you can easily control animations and nodes parameters through systems.
+There is no point is it `Object` or `AnimationPlayer`, so you can control any scene with ease how you do it without using ECS.
 Example:
 ``` gdscript
 extends Node2D